abbyssoul/abbyssoul.github.com/_posts/2019-11-25-vfs-for-fun-and-profit.markdown

 tags: [c++, engineering, vfs, kasofs]
 ---

-When we use computers these days, we take for granted the fact that our data - documents, pictures, music, etc - persisted.
+When we use computers these days, we take for granted the fact that our data - documents, pictures, musicWhen we use computers these days, we take for granted the fact that our data - documents, pictures, music, etc - persisted.
 We are pretty happy to find a document we were working on if we can recall what we named it.
 So we are very familiar with the idea of a filesystem.
 A system that allows us to store and locate named files.
 As often the case - things get a bit more interesting in the realm of distributed systems.
 Fundamentally we still need a way to find stored data.
 It's just that we don't always care where is it physically located.
 What is important is the path to a file.
 A bit more general - we need an address of a resource we would like to access.